v-h-gn/lectures/published/csci_1101/week_04/wednesday/slides.md

 # We can compare tuple together!
 if tuple_1 == tuple_2:
-  print("These two tuples contain the same elements in the same roder!")
+  print("These two tuples contain the same elements in the same order!")
 else:
   print("Something is different about these two tuples!")